Typewriter sitting on a table with the word Blog typed on the paper

 • A large purchase

-When to apply for a Home Equity Line of Credit
+When to Use a Home Equity Line of Credit

-Those with larger expenses that will be spread out over a period of time, may find the benefits of a HELOC much more appealing.
-When you apply for a home equity line of credit, you have access to an approved limit of cash, but you don’t need to pay any interest on the money until you actually start to withdraw it from the line.
+Those with larger expenses spread out over time may find the benefits of a HELOC much more appealing.
+When you apply for a home equity line of credit, you have access to an approved limit of cash, but you don’t need to pay any interest on the money until you start to withdraw it from the line.
 It’s great when you don’t need the funds all at once.
-Your payments are based on the balance you withdraw from your HELOC, rather than the total of your approved amount.
+Your payments are based on the balance you withdraw, rather than the total of your approved amount.
 The line allows you to draw funds when you need them.
-As you pay down the balance, you can continue to re-use the line for the entire term of the loan.
+As you pay down the balance, you can continue to reuse the line for the entire draw period.
 There will be a pre-specified draw period and repayment period.
 You also have the peace of mind in knowing you have access to funds in the event of an emergency.
-A HELOC is ideal for borrowing needs including:
+A HELOC is ideal for borrowing needs, including:

-• Home improvement projects that are spread out over time
+• Home improvement projects spread out over time

 • Emergency or unexpected expenses